 White Cloud Minnow

-Rasboras are bright, oranged colored fish.
-They have a patch of black coloring on the lower-back end of their bodies.
-These nano fish only grow to about 2-inches in length, perfect for size for nano aquariums.
+Rasboras are bright, orange-colored fish.
+They have a patch of black coloring on the lower back end of their bodies.
+They are nano fish which means they grow to about 2-inches in length, perfect for size for nano aquariums.